uboslinux/ubos-website/content/docs/developers/misc/setting-up-arch-linux/prepare-arch-virtualbox.md

 weight: 20
 ---

-To set up an Arch Linux system for UBOS development in VirtualBox, first prepare a suitable virtual machine.
+Frst prepare a suitable virtual machine.
 Installation for VMWare is quite similar although not documented in detail here (we are sure you can figure it out).

 1. [Download VirtualBox from here](https://www.virtualbox.org/wiki/Downloads) and install it